Modular operads, iterated distributive laws and a nerve theorem for circuit algebras

 For example, the situation of \cref{rmk BMW prop} is obtained if there is a functor $i\colon \DCat \to \DCat'$ such that $j'\circ i = j$, and $\MM'$ is the extension -- along the restricted pullback $i_{\mathcal E}^* \colon \CCat' \to \CCat$ - of a strongly cartesian monad $\MM_0$ on $\CCat$.

-It is natural to ask the conditions under which such a functor $i\colon \DCat \to \DCat'$ exists, and, furthermore whether it is possible to classify the nervous monads $\MM$ for which (as with the circuit algebra and modular operad nerve constructions of \cref{thm: CO nerve} and \cite[Theorem~8.2]{Ray20}) there exists an iterated distributive law describing $\MM$ from which the strongly cartesian monad $\MM'$ on $\CCat'$ may be obtained as an extension (and/or lift) as in Examples \ref{ex. lifted arities}-\ref{ex. combined arities}.
+It is natural to ask under what conditions such a functor $i\colon \DCat \to \DCat'$ exists, and, furthermore whether it is possible to classify the nervous monads $\MM$ for which (as with the circuit algebra and modular operad nerve constructions of \cref{thm: CO nerve} and \cite[Theorem~8.2]{Ray20}) there exists an iterated distributive law describing $\MM$ from which the strongly cartesian monad $\MM'$ on $\CCat'$ may be obtained as an extension (and/or lift) as in Examples \ref{ex. lifted arities}-\ref{ex. combined arities}.

 \end{rmk}